 Totals may differ due to rounding.

-Copies of the Quarterly Bulletin of Cocoa Statistics, including Microsoft Excel files and Adobe PDF format, can be ordered can be ordered by completing and returning this form or from the ICCO Secretariat at the address below:
+Copies of the Quarterly Bulletin of Cocoa Statistics, including Microsoft Excel files and Adobe PDF format, can be ordered by completing and returning this form or from the ICCO Secretariat at the address below:

 International Cocoa Organization